zjfong/functions-training/README.md

-## Exercises - Javascript Functions
+# Training - Javascript Functions

 Fork this repository to your GitHub account, then clone your GitHub copy onto your computer.
+Write the functions assigned below in the file `functions.js`.
+Use snippets to run and observe the results of your code.

+## Setup

+1. Summon the Chrome Developer Console (Option + Command + I)
+1. Navigate to the `Sources` tab in the Chrome Developer Console.
+2. Click on the `Snippets` tab within the Sources display.
+3. Right-click and choose `New` to create a new Snippets file.
+4. Name the Snippets File `myFunctions`.
+4. Write or paste code into the editing window and press `cmd` + `return` to run the code.

 You'll be filling in a bunch of empty function definitions.
 Type each function definition into the snippet, then add the rest of the code to make the function work.